noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 - layout movement:
   - how the content flows and your eyes move through the flow of the page
-  - direct a users eye in order to tell a sotry, CTAs, or encourage scrolling/navigation
+  - direct a users eye in order to tell a story, CTAs, or encourage scrolling/navigation
 - layout proximity:
   - establishes relationships between objects
   - use repetition (Based on fontsize) to establish a spacing-schema